geocoder21/WhiteStarLine/README.md

 - Lidar values represent height of ice, with 10 units per metre

 ### To run the programme:
 The code is written in Python 3.
-Once downloaded it can be run through an operating system command-line, an IDE, or system file manager.
+Once downloaded it can be run through an operating system command-line.
 ```
 $ python towing_model.py
 ```
+Alternatively it can be run through the Integrated Development Environment (IDE) of your choice, or the system file manager.

 ## Development and testing
 Further details of development processes and testing are given within this project.